NotAPenguin0/phobos-rs/README.md

 - A linear allocator for per-frame allocations like uniform buffers.
 - Typed command buffers per queue type.
 - Automatically thread safe command buffer recording.
 - Easily batch together submits into one `vkQueueSubmit` call and synchronize them with semaphores using the `SubmitBatch` utility.
+- Automatically create a shader binding table for your ray tracing pipeline.

 ## What does Phobos not do?